jirotubuyaki/HTML5-Canvas-Animation-MotionRose/README.md

 ## Generative Arts Music Rose by HTML5 Canvas CreateJS(JavaScript)
 ### Introduction
-This program is created by CreateJS (JavaScript) + HTML5.
+This program is created by CreateJS (JavaScript) + HTML5 Canvs.
 You can use it for your web pages and modify the design.
 If you watch the design and art, please excuse "index.html" on your browser.

 ### CreateJS Version
 Please check CreateJS version : 2022/10/27